bigdatakid/mdb-101-healthcare-workshop/README.md

 Be sure that Database Triggers is selected.
 Name the Trigger.
 In this example, we name our trigger isDeceasedTrigger.
 Keep the Enabled and Event Ordering enabled.
-Select the cluster, the database (fhirDb), and the collection (patients).
+Select the cluster, the database (fhirDB), and the collection (patients).
 Now, click the Update checkbox **and** the Replace checkbox, enable Full Document, and select 'New Function'.
 Your page should look like that below (other than the Replace option not checked):